worldbank/metadata-editor-docs/docs/tech_installation_desktop.md

 ### Step 3: Launch the Application
 1. Navigate to the extracted folder
-2. Double-click on `MetadataEditorDesktop.exe` to start the application
+2. Double-click on `MetadataEditorDesktop.exe` to start the application popup.

+- **Note 1**: Windows protection system may display a "Windows protected your PC" popup with a single option to not run the program.
+This warning is intended to avoid running executable files of unknown or non-trusted provenance.
+If you downloaded the installation package from the IHSN website (link provided above; do not use zip files from other sources), click on "More info" in that popup screen, then select "Run anyway".
-**Note**: For first-time startup, it may take a few minutes for the application to initialize and start properly.
+- **Note 2**: For first-time startup, it may take a few minutes for the application to initialize and start properly.

 ![Running the executable](img/ME_UG_v1-0-0_installer-run-exe.png)